Single vs. Joint Life Insurance in Canada: Pros & Cons

 Joint life insurance = One policy, one payout

-Joint policies may be cheaper than single policies, but the lower premiums come at a price; lower value.
+A joint policy may be cheaper than two single policies, but the lower premiums come at a price: lower value.
 Joint policies only pay out once, which can be problematic for many families.
 With a first-to-die policy, the living partner will be left without coverage.
 And second-to-die policies leave the surviving partner with no payout to replace lost income or cover other expenses.

 What is single life insurance?